 - Helps prevent bone loss around the missing teeth

-- No need for adhesive, which makes you dental bridge more natural feeling and comfortable
+- No need for adhesive, which makes your dental bridge more natural and comfortable

 Dental Bridge FAQs

 What impact can tooth loss have on my smile?

 The gap in your smile can increase the likelihood of misalignment forming, leading to a greater risk of tooth decay and gum disease.
 In addition, uneven smiles can strain the jaw joints.
 This can lead to the onset of a TMJ disorder or even bruxism (teeth grinding).

 Yes!
 After we prepare the natural teeth on either side of the gap, we will take detailed impressions.
 We will then use the impressions to create the prosthetic.
 A dental lab will incorporate life-like materials to ensure your new teeth blend with your smile.